daveking63/Jupyter-iPython-Notebooks/README.md

 # Jupyter-iPython-Notebooks
-Collection of Notebooks containing notes/tutorial on various Python programs
+Collection of Notebooks containing notes/tutorials for various Python libraries

 This repository contains a series of Jupyter/iPython notebooks illustrating the use of select Python modules or libraries dealing with various problems in data science.
 The current list of topics includes: